bmerry/leftfeet/README.md

 Configuration
 -------------
-The set of genres is hard-coded into [leftfeet/lf\_site.py].
-To adapt LeftFeet to your music library, copy this file to the user data directory (for example, ~/.local/share/rhythmbox) and edit it.
+The set of genres is hard-coded into [leftfeet/lf_site.py](leftfeet/lf_site.py).
+To adapt LeftFeet to your music library and requirements, copy this file to the user data directory (for example, ~/.local/share/rhythmbox) and edit it.

 Usage